seanthw/odoo-barcode-generator/README.md

 ### Product Variant Support

-This module correctly handles products with variants (e.g., different sizes or colors).
-It generates a unique barcode for **each specific variant**.
+This module correctly handles products with variants (e.g., different sizes or colors) and generates a unique barcode for **each specific variant**.

-The system works by creating a temporary, unique internal reference for each variant before generating the barcode prefix.
-This is done by combining the main product's Internal Reference with the variant's specific attribute values.
+The system uses a flexible, hierarchical logic to find the keywords for the barcode prefix:

+1.  **Variant's Internal Reference:** It first checks if the *product variant itself* has an Internal Reference.
+If it does, its keywords are used.
+This gives you precise control over a specific variant's barcode.
+2.  **Variant's Attributes:** If the variant has no Internal Reference, the system checks the variant's attribute values (e.g., "16GB", "Red", "Large").
+It will look for a mapping that matches the attribute value's name.
+3.  **Template's Internal Reference:** If no match is found in the variant's reference or attributes, it falls back to using the main product template's Internal Reference.

 **Example:**

 -   **Product Template:**

-    -   Internal Reference: `LT-DELL-LAT`
+    -   Internal Reference: `T-SHIRT-BRAND`

--   **Variant 1:**
+-   **Variant 1 (Red):**

-    -   Attributes: `16GB`, `512GB`

-    -   Temporary Reference for barcode generation: `LT-DELL-LAT-16GB-512GB`

-    -   Resulting Barcode: `70200200001`
+    -   Internal Reference: `TS-RED-SPECIAL`
+    -   *Result:* The system will use `TS-RED-SPECIAL` to generate the barcode prefix.

--   **Variant 2:**
+-   **Variant 2 (Blue):**
+    -   Internal Reference: (empty)

-    -   Attributes: `32GB`, `1TB`
+    -   Attributes: `Color: Blue`

-    -   Temporary Reference for barcode generation: `LT-DELL-LAT-32GB-1TB`

-    -   Resulting Barcode: `70200200002`
+    -   *Result:* If a mapping exists for the keyword "Blue", it will be used.
+If not, the system falls back to the template's `T-SHIRT-BRAND`.

-This ensures that every unique item in your inventory has its own distinct barcode, which is essential for accurate stock management.
+This ensures that every unique item in your inventory can have its own distinct barcode, which is essential for accurate stock management.

 ## Installation